Hein-HtetSan/Hein-HtetSan/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Full-Stack developer
-- Reading books at free time
+- Reading books in free time
 - Currently learning Machine Learning and Artificial Intelligence by Self
-- I’m currently open for an Intern or a new job opportunity.
+- I’m currently open for an internship or a new job opportunity.

 <br><br>